 When beginning a business, you must decide what form of business entity to establish.
 Your form of business determines which income tax return form you have to file.
 The most common forms of business are sole proprietorship, partnership, corporation, and S corporation.

 A sole proprietor is not only one of the common forms of business structure, but it is also one of the easiest types of businesses to form.
 You are not required to do any kind of special incorporation filing.
 A sole proprietor is someone who owns an unincorporated business by himself or herself.

 A limited liability company (LLC) or corporation helps protect your personal assets in case a lawsuit is brought against your business, for products sold or services rendered.
 But may require the help of a professional to start.
 Learn more about the different types of business structures.

 Local zoning laws, also called ordinances, establish what business activities can be carried out in a particular municipality.
 You need to get approval, and any required permits from zoning, before setting up a business in a particular location including your home.
-Many cities county zoning and planning agencies require all home-based businesses to get a Home Occupation Permit.
+In some areas zoning and planning, agencies require all home-based businesses to get a Home Occupation Permit.

 General Business License